A detailed view of filaments and sheets of the warm-hot intergalactic medium

-The title of my PhD thesis is "A detailed view of filaments and sheets of the warm-hot intergalactic medium".
-It is based on my research work at the AIP from December 2007 until March 2011 and was supervised by Dr. Jan Mücket and Prof. Dr. Matthias Steinmetz.
+My PhD thesis is based on my research at the Leibniz-Institute for Astrophysics Potsdam (AIP) from December 2007 until March 2011 and was supervised by Dr. Jan Mücket and Prof. Dr. Matthias Steinmetz.

 For a summary and some results I refer to the abstract of my thesis: